Praise for Appalachia’s Foodshed

 Biodiversity

-The Appalachian Mountain region of the eastern United States is among the most biodiverse areas anywhere on the planet.
+The Appalachian Mountains region of the eastern United States is among the most biodiverse areas anywhere on the planet.
 Its forests are thick, green, and ancient.
 Its farms are small, rustic, and authentic.
-Its temperate climate, varied soils, changing elevations, micro climates, and four distinct seasons make it a perfect place to explore local ingredients.
+The temperate climate, varied soils, changing elevations, micro climates, and four distinct seasons make it a perfect place to explore local ingredients.

 Small farm heritage

 Fruit trees and berry bushes love the hill country climate.
-It is some of the best land in the country for growing apples, peaches, plums, blackberries, raspberries, and more.
-Pioneers brought their fruit with them as they settled the area and, today, there are still hundreds of old apple varieties growing in the hills.
+It is some of the best land in the country for growing apples, peaches, plums, blackberries, raspberries, and much more.
+Pioneers brought with them their domesticated fruit trees, bushes and vines as they settled the area and, today, there are still hundreds of old varieties growing in the hills.

 Foraged abundance

-Men and women have foraged the Appalachian Mountains for as long as humans have roamed these hills.
-Native Americans, early pioneers, and today’s residents supplement their gardens with a multitude of wild foods and herbs of the forest.
+Men and women have foraged the Appalachian Mountains for as long as humans have roamed the region.
+Native Americans, pioneers, and today’s residents, as well, supplement their gardens and larders with a multitude of wild foods and herbs of the forest.
+Thoughts of morels, sassafras, creasy greens, black walnuts, venison, and biscuits with squirrel gravy make many mouths water.

 Moonshine and quaffables

-Appalachian mountaineers have been famous for making whiskey for as long as they have been growing corn.
-And many have been making it outside the law since coming out on the short end of the Whiskey Rebellion in 1794.
-It’s a true heritage industry that is today making a comeback as a legal enterprise thanks to changing state laws allowing easier entry to and more flexibility for small-scale distillers.
+For as long as they have been growing corn in these hills, Appalachian mountaineers have been famous for making whiskey.
+Beginning with the Scotch-Irish pioneers, many have made it outside the law since coming out on the losing end of the Whiskey Rebellion in 1794.
+This true heritage industry is today making a comeback as a legal enterprise, thanks to changing state laws allowing easier entry to and more flexibility for small-scale distilling.

-Beer brewing, hard cider making, and winemaking — widespread industries pretty much wiped out in the region during Prohibition — are in recent decades transforming from in-home hobbies to commercial enterprises.
-Again, thanks to state legislatures enabling smaller-scale commercial brewing and farm winery operations, Appalachian-region breweries, cideries, and wineries are in the midst of a Renaissance that is attracting national acclaim.
-The region is also sought out by larger, national craft beer brands as a site for new production breweries.
+Beer brewing, hard cider making, and winemaking — widespread industries pretty much wiped out as commercial enterprises during Prohibition — are in recent decades transforming from in-home hobbies to legitimate business enterprises.
+Again, thanks to state legislatures enabling smaller-scale commercial brewing and farm winery operations, Appalachian-region breweries, cideries, and wineries are in the midst of a Renaissance.
+The region has even been sought out by larger, national craft beer brands as sites for new production breweries (Sierra Nevada and New Belgium, for example).

 Diverse influences

 In pre-Colonial times, Native Americans farmed the Appalachian river valleys and foraged the hills.
-In their gardens they raised the staples—corn, beans, and squash—plants that are the ancestors of today’s varieties.
-It was the Native Americans who taught the European pioneers about the rich nutritional and medicinal properties of hundreds of native plants and herbs.
+In their gardens they raised the Three Sisters—corn, beans, and squash—plants that are the ancestors of today’s varieties.
+It was also the Native Americans who taught the European pioneers about the rich nutritional and medicinal properties of hundreds of native plants and trees.

-The coming of the Industrial Age saw thousands of immigrants from Eastern and Southern Europe filling the steel mill towns of southwestern Pennsylvania and the upper Ohio Valley and landing in the coal camps of West Virginia, eastern Kentucky, and southwestern Virginia.
-Kielbasa, pierogis, cabbage rolls, pepperoni, meatballs, pasta, and grape wines gained a foothold on the region’s dinner plates.
+The coming of the Industrial Age added thousands of immigrant families from Eastern and Southern Europe filling the steel mill and mining towns of southwestern Pennsylvania and the upper Ohio Valley and landing in the coal camps of West Virginia, eastern Kentucky, and southwestern Virginia.
+Kielbasa, pierogis, cabbage rolls, pepperoni rolls, spaghetti, meatballs, and grape wines gained a foothold on the region’s dinner buckets and supper tables.

-As the number of factories, mills, and mines grew, the region also saw growth in its African-American population, as families from the deeper South came seeking better opportunities.
+As the number of factories, mills, and mines grew, the region also experienced growth in its African-American population, as families from the deeper South came seeking better economic opportunity.
 Similarly, Lebanese, Syrian, and Jewish immigrants sought opportunities in the region’s growing towns and cities.
-Ham hocks, rice, collards, black-eyed peas, hummus, tabbouleh, lox, and latkes became more common across the region.
+Rice, collards, black-eyed peas, ham hocks, hummus, pita bread, tabbouleh, lox, and latkes started being found across the region.

-In more recent decades, immigrants from Mexico and Central America, known affectionately as Appalatins, arrived bringing their Latin culture and cuisine.
+In recent decades, immigrants from Mexico and Central America, known affectionately as Appalatins, arrived bringing with them their Latin culture and cuisine.
 Asian immigrants also found Appalachia welcoming.
-Folks from China, Southeast Asia, India, and Philippines have made their homes in mountain towns from Pittsburgh to Asheville.
-All have added depth, spice, and variety to the region’s culinary and beverage landscape.
+Folks from China, Southeast Asia, India, and the Philippines have made their homes in mountain towns from Pittsburgh to Knoxville.
+Tacos, stir fries, green tea, curries, and adobo all have added depth, spice, and variety to the region’s culinary and beverage landscape.

-Each new influx of people changes Appalachia as Appalachia changes them.
-New arrivals assimilate to life in the age-old, lush green mountains, learning its rivers and valleys, its people and pace, its flora and fauna, its seasons and seasonings.
-Yet through this assimilation they add their thread to the Appalachian fabric.
+Each new influx of people changes Appalachia, as Appalachia changes them.
+Newly-arrived people assimilate to life in the age-old, lush green mountains, learning its rivers and valleys, its people and pace, its flora and fauna, its seasons and seasonings, its ways.
+Yet through this assimilation they invariably add their threads to the Appalachian fabric.